 Sara received her Bachelor of Science degree in alcohol and drug counseling from Metropolitan State University and is a licensed alcohol and drug counselor.
 Sara's approach to providing care is person-centered and believes in the importance of the therapeutic alliance between a client and provider.
 She has experience working with diverse populations and is skilled in assisting clients with working through grief, and challenging shame-based beliefs.
 She provides a strengths-based approach in helping clients reach their full potential.

-Samantha is currently an ADC intern working towards licensure to become a chemical health counselor.
+Samantha started at ANEW as an ADC intern and is now working as a licensed chemical health counselor.
 She seeks to provide support to women through all stages of recovery and is grateful for the opportunity to watch them grow and regain their independence.

 Pamela Brown, Counselor